Use a solution to customize

 - The default solution contains all components and customizations from all solutions in the environment.

-- By default, all enabled users can create apps and customize components in the Common Data Services Default Solution.
+- By default, all enabled users in the default environment can create apps and customize components in the Common Data Services Default Solution.
+More information: The default environment

 - It's difficult to locate or identify the customizations you've made in the environment by using either default solution.